Commonly Misunderstood Referee Calls:

 •Instinctive, self-protection reactions are not penalized in younger players.

-•Accidental contact - ball striking hand or arm - is not an offense and is not penalized, even if a benefit is realized.
+•Accidental contact - ball striking hand or arm so long as the arm is not in an out reached position - is not an offense, even if a benefit is realized.

-1. They are past the second-to-last defender (goalie is the last defender)
+1. They are past the second-to-last defender (goalie could be considered the last defender) and;

-3. The call is made based on the players position at the moment the ball was passed
+4. The call is made based on the players position at the moment the ball was kicked from a teammate or touched by a teammate (i.e. deflection)

 OFFSIDE POSITION - A player is in an offside position if:

-•the player is in the opponents' half of the field, and
+•the player is in the opponents' half of the field

 •in his or her own half of the field of play, or